oracle/rwloadsim/docs/INSTALL.md

 In version 3.0.6, there are new columns added to the ashdata table, and any existing repository need to be updated to reflect this.
-This update must be done _before_ you attept using the new rwloadsim executable, as you will otherwise get ORA- errors during execution of the oltpworkload.
+This update must be done _before_ you attempt using the new rwloadsim executable, as you will otherwise get ORA- errors during execution of the oltpworkload.